 The financial management of Poste Italiane is under the supervision of the Italian Court of Auditors, which conducts this oversight through a magistrate that it appoints.
-It should be noted that, starting January 1, 2020, said control activities are performed by delegated magistrate Piergiorgio Della Ventura.
+In this regard, it should be noted that (i) in 2023 this control activity was performed by the delegated magistrate Piergiorgio Della Ventura, whereas (ii) since January 1, 2024 this control activity has been performed by the delegated magistrate Francesco Targia.